salmaaliia/My-Shell/README.md

 # MyShell

 **MyShell** is a custom Unix-like shell implemented in C that provides a set of built-in commands and supports the execution of external commands.
 It includes several built-in commands for common file operations and environment manipulations, as well as the ability to handle standard bash commands.
+The shell supports

 ## Features

-- **Built-in Commands**: Includes custom commands such as `mycp`, `mymv`, `mypwd`, `myecho`, `myhelp`, `myexit`, `mytype`, and `envir`.
+- **Built-in Commands**: Includes custom commands such as `mycp`, `mymv`, `mypwd`, `myecho`, `myhelp`, `myexit`, `mytype`, `envir`, `myfree`, `myuptime`.
 - **Support for External Commands**: Can execute standard bash commands and other external programs.
+- **Supports piping: allowing users to connect the output of one command directly to the input of another command.
+- **Supports redirection: enabling users to redirect the output and error of commands to files or other locations, and to use files as input for commands.
 - **Command-Line Interface**: Interactive shell environment where you can execute commands, view help messages, and manage files.

 ## Built-in Commands